 Being born in Waren on the Müritz but growing up in the Berlin district Friedrichshain Minh early appreciated the advantages of living in the centre of this manifold city.
 After his Abitur and a coin toss Minh decided to study chemistry at the Humboldt University where he did his bachelor thesis on organocatalysis.
 Minh came to the Fiedler group for a short research internship but got stuck here somehow and is currently doing his PhD thesis.
 In his spare time Minh likes indoor-bouldering, JRPGs, board games and making jokes about the outskirts of Berlin (like Spandau).

 Leonie grew up in Stuttgart in the south of Germany and studied biochemistry in the beautiful medieval town Tübingen, where she worked on specificity profiling of sortase enzymes in Dirk Schwarzer’s lab.
 After an MSc. thesis in industry, working with Boehringer-Ingelheim in formulation development of therapeutic antibodies, she decided to come back to academia for her PhD.
-Ever since her time as an Erasmus student in Uppsala, Sweden, she loves bouldering, and she stays in touch with old friends through pen-and-paper games on Skype.
+Ever since her time as an Erasmus student in Uppsala, Sweden, she loves bouldering, and she also dances Salsa with some other group members.